MathildeFogPerez/manuscript-bnab-foglierini/README.md

 # manuscript-bnab-foglierini

 Rapid Automatic Identification of bNAbs (RAIN) to identify bNAbs from antibody immune repertoire.
-Three machine learning models are used to predict Bnabs in the repertoires of HIV-1 immune donors: Anomaly Detection (AD), Decision Tree (DT) and Random Forest (RF).
+Four machine learning models are used to predict Bnabs in the repertoires of HIV-1 immune donors: Anomaly Detection (AD), Decision Tree (DT), Random Forest (RF) and Super Learner (SL).

 Copyright (C) 2024  Mathilde Foglierini Perez